Gregory Palamas

 The significance of Palamas's synthesis goes beyond the specific question of whether the monks were seeing a real light.
 It concerns the status of religious experience as such.

 In the epistemological framework Barlaam was working with, genuine knowledge of God was available only through the intellect reasoning about divine attributes — a form of knowledge that left God perpetually beyond encounter, a postulate at the end of a chain of argument.
-Experience, in this framework, was at best a pale echo of intellectual knowledge and at worst a dangerous source of illusion.
+Experience, in this framework, was at best a pale echo of intellectual knowledge.

 Palamas insists on a different order.
 The purified mind — the nous that has been cleansed through the work of the spiritual life — is capable of a kind of perception that exceeds rational argument: a direct, transforming awareness of the divine presence.
 This is not irrational or anti-intellectual.
 It is a mode of knowing available to the whole person — body, soul, and spirit — when the whole person has been oriented rightly.
 The body itself participates in the life of prayer; the physical practices the hesychasts used were not obstacles to spiritual knowledge but legitimate aspects of embodied spiritual attention.